fib-app

 Delete object

-In order to delete an object, you can send a DELETE request to the URL of the specified object, such as:
+To delete an object, you can send a DELETE request to the specified object's URL, for example:

 1curl -X DELETE http://localhost/1.0/person/57fbbdb0a2400000